 Cephalon Inc did their own calculations using information like this to determine how many people were likely to be prescribed this medication (based on location, access to money to pay for the drugs, etc.) and they came back with a price point of $30-51 (varies by location).

 As soon as the patents wear out on new pharmaceuticals, other companies get the chance to make their own version.

 The idea is that the inventor of the drug should be allowed exclusive rights for enough time to make their money back, and then some, (usually 20 years)—but eventually it should become open source so that there isn’t a monopoly on the medication forever.

 Companies that want to manufacture a drug from an expired patent has to pay for the application to produce them (called an Abbreviated New Drug Application), but they don’t need to pay for all the development and clinical trial costs because they’ve already been done.

 As a result, they don’t have nearly the same level of investment in the drug and can charge significantly less and still turn a profit.

 Generic Medication Quality

-In order to get approved to make a generic drug, the company must manufacture the exact same dose and active ingredient to the brand name product they are copying.
+To get approved to make a generic drug, the company must manufacture the same dose and active ingredient to the brand name product they are copying.

 This is because any difference in dose of active compound will require more clinical trials and expensive studies to prove that it has the same or better effect profile and safety.